decacis/godot_oculus_platform/docs/functions/challenges.md

 | CHALLENGE_VISIBILITY_INVITE_ONLY |    1    | Will return all challenges that are invite only.                          |
 | CHALLENGE_VISIBILITY_PUBLIC      |    2    | Will return all public challenges.                                        |
 | CHALLENGE_VISIBILITY_PRIVATE     |    3    | Will return all private challenges.                                       |

-///// admonition | Note
-    type: warning

-The `next_page_url` and `previous_page_url` keys can theoretically contain a URL, but in all of our tests with 1000+ entries, it has not happened yet.
-Nevertheless, you should check if the `String` is empty, and if it's not, make a HTTP GET request to get the rest of the values.

-Also, if you happen to get this URL, please report it on the [issues page](https://github.com/decacis/godot_oculus_platform/issues) in GitHub, so we are aware that it can happen and update the docs.
-/////

 /// details | Example
     type: example